vippsas/vipps-partner-api/vipps-partner-api.md

 ### Future improvements

-* We may allow the merchant to change some of the data pre-filled by the partner, but this is not trivial.
+* We may allow the merchant to change some data pre-filled by the partner, but this is not trivial.
 If the merchant changes any data, the partner must be notified and also get the updated data - then merge and sync that with the "old" data that was sent in the first place.